 Biosimilars are a type of biologic therapy that are highly similar to an already approved biological product.
-Biologics are therapies that have bioengineered proteins that mimic certain functions in human genes or cells.
+Biologics are therapies that have bioengineered proteins that mimic or block certain functions in human genes or cells.
 Biological products (including biosimilars) are made from living organisms.
 The sources used to create biological products may be human, animal, bacteria, or yeast.
 Biologics may be used to treat autoimmune diseases like plaque psoriasis to reduce or better regulate the inflammatory response, which is overactive in psoriasis.1-3

 Are biosimilars generic forms of biologic products?

 Biosimilars are not generics.
 Unlike generics, which have the same chemical structure and are exact copies of a reference medicine, biosimilars aren’t exactly like their reference biologics.
 Biosimilars are generally cheaper than their reference medicine, and they provide another treatment option for patients.
 Biosimilars must undergo rigorous testing in large clinical trials before they receive approval, and the U.S. Food and Drug Administration (FDA) only approves biosimilars that have the same mechanism of action, route of administration, dosage form, and strength as the reference product.1,2

 How similar are biosimilars to their reference products?

 Although not identical, biosimilars need to produce no clinically significant differences in terms of safety and efficacy when utilized by an individual.
 Biosimilars also need to have the same mechanism of action, route of administration, strength, and dosage form as their reference product, in addition to having no clinically significant differences in terms of purity and potency.
 When a biosimilar meets all of these requirements and produces the same clinical result as its reference product in any given patient, it can be considered interchangeable, a step up in equivalency.1

 What are the side effects with biosimilars?